SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Elasticsearch.md

 ## Updating Elasticsearch

 By default, DataMiner installs Elasticsearch 6.8.23.
-For more information about how you can upgrade your Elasticsearch version, refer to [Upgrading Elasticsearch](https://community.dataminer.services/documentation/upgrading-elasticsearch-from-one-minor-version-to-another/) on DataMiner Dojo.
+For more information about how you can upgrade your Elasticsearch version, refer to [Upgrading Elasticsearch from one minor version to another](xref:MOP_Upgrading_Elasticsearch_from_one_minor_version_to_another).

 ## Updating Java